 Movie overview

 Anyone who didn’t hear about Farewell to Yamato on this day must have slept right through it.
-And anyone who had dismissed the clamor of the first Yamato movie as a mere fluke became a wrong-headed wrongmeister on the bullet train to wrongville.
+And anyone who had dismissed the clamor of the first movie as a mere fluke became a wrong-headed wrongmeister on the bullet train to wrongville.

-theater owners had been paying attention to the pre-publicity and knew they would be in for an assault, but even the advance sales of over half a million tickets did nothing to stem the tide.
+Theater owners had been paying attention to the pre-publicity and knew they would be in for an assault, but even the advance sales of over half a million tickets did nothing to stem the tide.
 Hundreds of kids all over the country began to line up the day before, and their numbers swelled overnight into the thousands.
 The film opened at 133 theaters, many of which suddenly had to figure out how to accommodate overwhelming crowds.

 Police and security guards were called into action at more than one venue, but by all accounts the hardest thing they had to deal with was the sweltering August heat.
 This all-night vigil was a product of pure passion that harbored no disruptive intent whatsoever.
-If there was any conflict, it existed only in the minds of fans who chose to spend the night outside and miss the TV broadcast premiere of the Yamato movie.
+If there was any conflict, it existed only in the minds of fans who chose to spend the night outside and miss the TV broadcast of the first movie.

-Farewell to Yamato Movie Program
+August 5: Farewell to Yamato program book

-This 28-page full color booklet was loaded with artwork and stills (more in one place than had ever been seen) and a few text features that added even more data to the growing library.
+The first publication fully dedicated to the film had such a massive print run that copies can still be easily found today in collector’s shops all over Japan.
+This 28-page full color magazine was loaded with artwork and stills (more in one place than had yet been seen) and text features that added more data to the growing library.

 See the book from cover to cover here

-Click below to read the text features:
+Read the text features:

 Introduction and Producer’s Message